kp-prajwal/Demographic-Data-Analyzer/README.md

 # Demographic Data Analyzer
 *FCC Demographic Data Analyzer Project*

+# The Project
+In this project, I had to write a function that would analyze demographic data.
+The data consisted of Census data obtained in 1994.
+I would parse through the data in order to address the questions provided by free code camp.

+To see the instructions please follow the link: **https://repl.it/@freeCodeCamp/fcc-demographic-data-analyzer**

 # Questions
 The goal here is to create a function that answers the following questions using Pandas: